xcat2/xcat-core/docs/source/advanced/networks/onie_switches/os_cumulus/index.rst

 Cumulus Linux OS
 ================

-This documentation will focus on installing the Cumulus Network Operating System (https://www.cumulusnetworks.com/) onto a "white-box" edge-core switch but the same concepts should apply to other ONIE enabled switches using other network OS.
+This documentation will focus on installing the Cumulus Network Operating System (https://www.cumulusnetworks.com/) onto a "white-box" Edgecore switch but the same concepts should apply to other ONIE enabled switches using other network operating systems.

 .. toctree::